Erica Stanford: In opposition, 2017–2023

 In the 2020 election, Stanford stood again for East Coast Bays.
 During the campaign she also attended a debate of Auckland Central candidates, as National had not selected a new candidate for the electorate by the debate.
 Stanford retained East Coast Bays by a margin of 8,764 votes.

 Stanford was promoted as the spokesperson for education and associate spokesperson for Ethnic Communities while retaining her portfolio for immigration on 6 December 2021, in the Shadow Cabinet of Christopher Luxon.
-This led to her ranking being promoted from 25 under the Shadow Cabinet of Judith Collins to 7 under the Shadow Cabinet of Christopher Luxon.
+This led to her being promoted from a rank of 25 in the Shadow Cabinet of Judith Collins to 7 under Luxon.

-In Government, 2023-present
+In Government, 2023–present

 During the 2023 election, Stanford retained East Coast Bays by a margin of 20,353 votes, defeating Labour's candidate Naisi Chen.
 Following the formation of the National-led coalition government, she assumed the portfolios of Minister of Education and Minister of Immigration.

 On 26 January 2024, Prime Minister Christopher Luxon added responsibility for the government's response to the Royal Commission of Inquiry into Abuse in Care to Stanford's portfolios.
 Stanford succeeds previous Ministers of Internal Affairs Jan Tinetti and Tracey Martin in having responsibility for the Royal Commission.

+On 11 August 2026, the National Party became surrounded by rumours of a leadership challenge.
+Stanford, alongside Attorney-General Chris Bishop, were cited as the two most likely candidates to replace Luxon as party leader and Prime Minister.